 Hear the birds, touch the different textures, smell the flowers.
 Yep, all of this is sending messages to the brain that is connecting new ideas with prior knowledge.

 Like most collection activities, your preschooler may fill the box and then dump the box.
 Do not let this discourage you.
 Play-based learning does not need to have a specific ending point.
 If your preschooler dumps the box and is finished, then you can revisit it at a later date.

-- google the images to discover the names of what you found
+- Search the images online or in a book to discover the names of what you found

 - Rip the plants in half to practice matching them back

 - Place paper over the plants and rub a crayon to imprint on paper

 - Watercolor what your preschooler has found